ranja-sarkar/DecisionTree/README.md

 # Anomaly detection with decision trees

 Isolation Forest is a tree-based algorithm for anomaly detection.
 It is an unsupervised learning algorithm that assumes most inflowing data are normal and only a minor percentage is anomalous.

+<img width="316" alt="33" src="https://github.com/user-attachments/assets/009b5e4b-7824-48b3-a3d8-65baf8e888b2" />

-In Isolation Forest, randomly sub-sampled data is processed based on randomly selected features.
+In [isolation forest](https://github.com/ranja-sarkar/DecisionTree/blob/b6d9a6ab2989843b1ad664d8c4f51b7b7a6488f3/codes/Anomaly_Detection_IF_LOF.ipynb), randomly sub-sampled data is processed based on randomly selected features.
 The samples that travel deeper into the tree are less likely to be outliers as they require more cuts to isolate.

-<img width="316" alt="33" src="https://github.com/user-attachments/assets/009b5e4b-7824-48b3-a3d8-65baf8e888b2" />

 #  A decision tree tends to overfit on data